-More Guns Are Used In Self-Defense Than Violent Crime Suggests Data Never Made Public By The CDC
+More Guns Are Used In Self-Defense Than Violent Crime, Suggests Newly-Found Data Never Made Public By The CDC

 However, Kleck estimates the average yearly percentage is likely higher as the CDC never asked about the exact nature of the incident that prompted the use of a firearm.
 His own research, based on separate surveys he personally conducted, found a 1.326 percent average over the same three years.

 Using more recent data, Harvard University also tried to determine how often people use guns for self-defense.
-NPR reports their statistics, obtained from surveys taken between 2007 and 2011, revealed 0.9 percent of respondents used a gun to protect themselves during a violent incident.
+NPR reported statistics, obtained from surveys taken between 2007 and 2011, which revealed 0.9 percent of respondents used a gun to protect themselves during a violent incident.
 The lower percentage calculated by Harvard researchers possibly indicates an overall reduction in violent crime rates nationwide.

 Gun owners feel the unreleased CDC survey only supports what they have been advocating for years – law-abiding people should be allowed to carry a gun for protection against criminals.
 However, despite the numbers, gun control activists are not convinced and still want more legislation put in place to regulate a citizen’s right to bear arms.